spodell/Darkhorse2/README.txt

     (e.g many hours).
 If more than 16GB of RAM are available at the time of program execution, performance can be accelerated by adjusting the "max_lines_per_packet" parameter in the configuration file.
-However, if this parameter is set too high, MySQL operations will fail due to insufficient memory.
-Recommended settings are as follows, based on total system memory:
+However, if this parameter is set too high, MySQL operations will fail due to insufficient memory (typical error message is something like DBD::mysql::db do failed: MySQL server has gone away.)
+Recommended settings, based on total system memory, ar as follows:

     	16 GB RAM  [max_lines_per_packet]=4000  (default value)
     	32 GB RAM  [max_lines_per_packet]=8000